the-isf-academy/making-with-code/content/cs10/unit02/00_act_02/_index.md

 {{< deliverables  >}}

-**🗓️ Due Dates**
+**🗓️ Due Date: 30 April**
-- CS10 - 18 April
+- Your planning document is due at the start of class
+- You will pitch your web app during the class

 **📄 Deliverables**
-- A Miro Board with your Web App design specifications
+- A Canva document with your Web App planning
 - A Google Slides presentation

 {{< /deliverables >}}